 - Business credentials and certifications

-A thorough business description should clearly articulate what you do, who you serve, and what makes your business unique.
-Vague descriptions like “We provide quality services” offer no value to potential customers seeking specific solutions.
+A thorough business description should clearly articulate what you do, who you serve, and what sets your business apart.
+Vague lines like “We provide quality services” give no value to customers looking for a specific solution.

-Visual elements are equally needed.
-Directories with image capabilities should always include professional photos of your business, products, team members, and logo.
+Visual elements matter just as much.
+On directories that allow images, always include professional photos of your business, products, team, and logo.
 Listings with quality images receive significantly higher click-through rates than text-only listings.

-Complete profiles signal professionalism and attention to detail—qualities customers value when choosing businesses to patronize.
+Complete profiles signal professionalism and attention to detail, qualities customers value when choosing which businesses to work with.

-To avoid this mistake, create a comprehensive profile template containing all your business information before submitting to any directory.
+To avoid this mistake, build a full profile template with all your business information before you submit to any directory.
 This master profile should include:

 - Full business name (consistent across all platforms)